 For a city that prides itself on its network of distinct neighborhoods, perhaps Richmond has paid too little attention to Newtowne West.
-Then again, its obscurity is as much a function of the infrastructure and topography which surround it as intentional neglect.
+Then again, its obscurity is as much a result of the infrastructure and topography which surround it as intentional neglect.
 This small neighborhood is bound by Broad Street to the south, Lombardy Avenue to the east, and the CSX rail tracks and Interstate 95 to the north.

 D.OK.